-FINCA partners with numerous public-sector partners whose support has helped advance FINCA’s mission worldwide.
+FINCA International partners with numerous public-sector partners whose support has helped advance FINCA International’s mission worldwide.
 These agencies and government-funded bilateral and multi-lateral development organizations have enabled FINCA to expand into new regions and new countries, create new products, improve service delivery through technological innovations, develop non-financial services for clients, such as HIV/AIDS education, and have helped subsidiaries transform into regulated financial institutions.

 United States Department of Agriculture (USDA)

 Since FINCA International’s first Food for Progress program with USDA in 2000, we have been fortunate to have a partner in USDA that shares our vision for investing in market-based agricultural development.
 Together with USDA, FINCA International has implemented 14 separate programs in 11 countries.
 We have introduced rural populations to solar energy and drip irrigation, and have financed the use of greenhouses for greater crop diversity and productivity.
 FINCA International has helped small business owners create new jobs, financed product packaging, supported regional trade within the agriculture sector, and trained and financed the transition from staple crops to export-oriented crops.
 USDA Food for Progress resources have also permitted FINCA International to pioneer unique agricultural loan, insurance, and savings products, and we have used mobile and digital technology wherever possible to save costs and create more convenience for our clients.
 FINCA International has served more than 185,000 clients with over $54 million in seed capital provided by USDA since 2000.
 Because that seed capital was used for loans, it still remains in place in those agricultural communities, working and growing, as each loan gets repaid and cycles back into circulation.